woocommerce/woocommerce/readme.txt

 * Feature - Added set_stock() method to product class.
 * Feature - Linking to mydomain.com/product#review_form will now open the review form on load (if WooCommerce lightbox is turned on)
 * Feature - Customers can sort by popularity + rating.
+* Feature - Option to exclude coupons from sale items (thanks aj-adl)
 * Templating - Revised pagination, sorting areas (sorting is now above products, numbered pagination below) and added a result count.
 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.
 * Templating - loop-end and start for product loops, allow changing the UL's used by default to something else.